Many cat owners have a lot of questions about a grain free diet for cats and the best grain free cat food.

 While these are healthy and delicious options for humans, they are too high in carbs and sugar for our feline friends.

-Grain free wet cat food is more likely to be a high protein grain free cat food, and pate-style grain free wet cat food generally contains more protein than chunks-in-gravy style grain free wet cat food.
+Grain free wet cat food is more likely to be a high protein.
+And pate-style food generally contains more protein than chunks-in-gravy style food.

 Watch out for fat!

 It’s true that cats need much more fat in their diet than we do to stay healthy.